Enterprise Zone Area Designation Application

 tribal lands are eligible to apply.
 Designation is

 granted after a review of this application on the basis of economic development need and other economic distress factors.

 certain types of businesses locating to, or expanding in a designated

 There are two types of tax credits under the

 additional $500 tax credit if the

-new position pays at least 125% of the county average monthly wage for the
+new position pays at least 125% of the county average monthly wage non-agricultural payroll wage;

 additional $750 tax credit if the

-new position is in a business which adds value to agricultural commodities
+new full-time employee position created within the enterprise zone in in a business entity that adds value to agricultural commodities